What is the first thought that comes to your mind? Think! Think!

 Janelle Saar author of the book “The Essence of Being a Women”, shares that “The Essence of Being a Women is a message of inspiration, empowering women to live overflowing with an abundance of passion, love, joy, happiness, gratitude, and everything their heart desires.
 It’s a celebration of the power inside every woman!”

 I am sure we all in sync with her definition.
 Another one which I recently read was “A combination of Strength, Balance and Compassion is the Essence of Being a Woman”.
 Yes, I quite agree with this one.
 But the most convincing one is from Nora Ephron, American writer and filmmaker.
 She summons it up well by stating that “Above All, be the heroine of your life, not the victim”.

-I would like to surmise that I have found my perfect answer that “The Essence of Being a Woman is to Absolutely Love Being Yourself”.
-A woman, maybe as a mother, sister, wife, lover, friend, giver, artist, doctor…. being human (feminine) in your happy way.
+I would like to surmise that I have found my perfect answer that “The Essence of Being a Woman is to Absolutely Love being Yourself”.
+A woman, maybe as a mother, sister, wife, lover, friend, giver, artist, doctor…. being feminine in your happy way.